Uvaisbugh/Finmate/README.md

 - **Responsive Design**: Works on all screen sizes
 - **Color-coded Transactions**: Green for income, red for expenses
 - **Smooth Animations**: Fluid transitions and interactions
+- **Standard Font**: Uses the platform's default font for a native look and feel

 ## Technical Stack